mikegratton/slog/README.md

 ### Log Sinks
 Slog comes with three built-in sinks for recording messages, `ConsoleSink`, `FileSink` and `JournaldSink`.
-You may also make your own sinks by implementing the very small API.
+If none of these work for you, you may also make your own sinks by implementing the very simple API.

 #### ConsoleSink
 `ConsoleSink` writes messages to `stdout`.
 It has only one feature:
 * `set_formatter(Formatter format)`: Adjust the format of log messages.
-See below.
+See below about Formatters.

 #### FileSink
-`FileSink` writes log messages to a file via the C `fprintf()` API.
+`FileSink` writes log messages to a file via the `fprintf()` API.
 It can also optionally echo those messages to `stdout`.
 It has a handful of useful features:

 1. `set_echo(bool)` : Echo (or don't) messages to the console.
 Defaults to true.